 Born in 1980, Charlie Hunnam has been acting since he was 17.
-His first big role was in Russell T. Davies' British series Queer as Folk before moving to the U.S. and appearing in films such as Nicholas Nickleby (2002), Cold Mountain (2003) and Children of Men (2006).
-Hunnam's breakout role came in 2008 when he signed on to play Jax Teller on FX's crime drama Sons of Anarchy, which he starred in through 2014.
+His first big role came in Russell T. Davies' British series Queer as Folk, before he moved to the U.S. for films such as Nicholas Nickleby (2002), Cold Mountain (2003) and Children of Men (2006).
+Hunnam's breakout role came in 2008 when he signed on to play Jax Teller on FX's crime drama Sons of Anarchy, which aired through 2014.
 Since then Hunnam has created a tradition of embodying hyper-masculine roles, including the sci-fi flick Pacific Rim (2013), the adventure drama The Lost City of Z (2016) and the epic fantasy King Arthur: Legend of the Sword (2017).
 In addition to acting, Hunnam is a screenwriter.

 Movies and TV Shows

 Hunnam's first major screen role was on Russell T. Davies' British gay series Queer as Folk.
 On the show he played 15-year-old Nathan Maloney, a rebellious school kid who's new to the gay scene but is full of confidence.

 The young actor then appeared in the love story Whatever Happened to Harold Smith?
 (1999) before making his way across the pond to America, where he picked up a recurring role in WB's Young Americans.
 He also had a quick stint on Fox's Judd Apatow-helmed sitcom Undeclared, though the acclaimed show was canceled after one season.